jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ____
 Entries are used to capture input from the user.
 They take a single parameter - a title.

-There are two special-case entries:
+There are three special-case entries:

 * NumericEntry - this only allows numbers to be typed in.
 * SecretEntry - this will show stars, instead of the letters typed - useful for capturing passwords.
+* AutoEntry - this takes a list of words to rpovide auto-completion.

 ![Entries](img/1_entries.gif)